Supatz317/Supatz317/README.md

 ## Hi there 👋

 - 👋 Hi there!
-I'm [Your Name], a 4th-year Computer Science student, graduating in 2025.
+I'm Supatsorn, a 4th-year Computer Science student, graduating in 2025.

 - 💻 Passionate about software development, with a focus on backend systems, APIs, and server-side technologies.
 Currently diving into Golang and exploring Next.js to expand my skill set!